acmbpdc/Truffle/CONTRIBUTING.md

 ## The Goal
-Our goal is not to have the biggest list of everything available out there.
+*  Our goal is not to have the biggest list of everything available out there.
-Our goal is to have a list of things that anybody would have to learn if they were to enter the field of Arttificial Intelligence.
+*  Our goal is to have a list of things that anybody would have to learn if they were to enter the field of Arttificial Intelligence.

 ## Contributing

 [code-of-conduct]: Code_Of_Conduct.md

-Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.